PrateekTh/data-3D/README_v1.1.md

-# Temporary Devlog V1.1
+# Temporary Changelog V1.1

 Let's begin the next sprint of adding features to the current state of the project!

-> This is a temporary devlog, which I'll be converting to a retrospective one once this version is done!
+> This is a temporary devlog, which I'll be converting to an updatelog one once this iteration is done!

 First of all, I'm really thankful to the 15-20 or so people who visited and tried this tool out!
 I hope it added some value to your current project/endeavour, or just provided amusement to the point of curled lips and raised eyebrows.